Tuanpluss02/Landing-Page/README.md

 # Software Engineering Landing Page

-Welcome to the Software Engineering Landing Page project!
+Welcome to the Team Seven landing lage project!
 This is a project developed by Team Seven for the course "Software Engineering" at the Post and Telecommunications Institute of Technology (PTIT) in Ha Noi, Viet Nam.

 The Software Engineering Landing Page is a website designed to showcase our team's project, Pro Chat.
 The website provides information about the project, including its features and technologies used, as well as a link to the application itself.